 From the unit-normal distribution, all z values for control line p values greater than 0.50 will be negative.
 From the unit-normal distribution's symmetry, note the following:

-t1.0 - X = – tX Equation 6
+Equation 6 t1.0 - X = – tX

 - The project plan and critical path include some tasks that will certainly have very small variances (task length is known with high confidence), while other CP tasks have quite large variances, unrelated to overall task length.

-- Assumption 8: Probability distributions for individual tasks on the top-level PERT CP are approximately normal (Gaussian).
+Probability distributions for individual tasks on the top-level PERT CP are approximately normal (Gaussian).

 Assumption 8 is reasonable if each task on the top-level PERT represents the sum of a series of tasks from a lower-level PERT.
-This method is identical to the preceding, except that a new tX is calculated at each original plan CP event.
-The total variance at each CP event is taken as the sum of the remaining task variances.
-Equation 4 is applied at each CP event, except that σ2T (in the equation) now represents all remaining CP tasks.
+Method 2 is identical to Method 1, except that method 2 finds a newtX at each Original Plan CP event.
+The total variance at each CP event is then the sum of the remaining task variances.
+Equation 4 applies at each CP event, except that σ2T in the equation now represents all remainingCP tasks.

-Figure 6 shows the resulting progress chart with x = 0.01 and x = 0.99 control lines.
+Exhibit 6 shows the resulting progress chart with x = 0.01 and x = 0.99 control lines.

 With the example data and x = 0.01, for instance, tX = 5.30 weeks at project start (as before).
-At the next CP event, 4, σ2T for the remaining CP is 5.193 – 0.422 = 4.771 and tX is thus
+At the next CP event, 4, σ2T for the remaining CP is 5.193 – 0.422 = 4.771 and tX is therefore:

-tX = (2.326) √ 4.771
+tX = (2.326) √ 4.77

 = 5.07 weeks